VWS-Python/vws-python/docs/source/index.rst

 .. code-block:: python

+   """Test adding a target to VWS."""

    import pathlib

+   from mock_vws import MockVWS
-   from mock_vws.database import VuforiaDatabase from mock_vws import MockVWS from vws import CloudRecoService, VWS
+   from mock_vws.database import VuforiaDatabase

+   from vws import VWS, CloudRecoService

    with MockVWS() as mock:
        database = VuforiaDatabase()